microsoft/code-with-engineering-playbook/design-reviews/decision-log/readme.md

 # Design decision log

-Not all requirements can be captured in the beginning of an engagement during an architecture design session or even after having written the Game Plan document.
-The initial architecture design can evolve or change during an engagement, especially if there are multiple possible technology choices that can be made.
+Not all requirements can be captured in the beginning of an agile project during one or more design sessions.
+The initial architecture design can evolve or change during the project, especially if there are multiple possible technology choices that can be made.
 Tracking these changes within a large document is in most cases not ideal, as one can lose oversight over the design changes made at which point in time.
 Having to scan through a large document to find a specific content takes time, and in many cases the consequences of a decision is not documented.

 ## Why is it important to track design decisions

-Tracking an architecture design decision in a log can have many advantages:
+Tracking an architecture design decision can have many advantages:

 - Developers and project stakeholders can see the decision log and track the changes, even as the team composition changes over time.
 - The log is kept up-to-date.
 - The context of a decision including the consequeces for the team are documented with the decision.
 - It is easier to find the design decision in a log than having to read a large document.

-## What is a great and recommended format for tracking decisions
+## What is a recommended format for tracking decisions

-In his blog, Michael Nygard proposed the use of an [Architecture Decision Record](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).
+In addition to incorporating a design decision as an update of the overall design documentation of the project, the decisions could be tracked as [Architecture Decision Records](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions) as Michael Nygard proposed in his blog.

+The effort invested in design reviews and discussions can be different throughout the course of a project.
+Sometimes decisions are made quickly without having to go into a detailed comparison of competing technologies.
+In some cases, it is necessary to have a more elaborate study of advantages and disadvantages, as is described in the documentation of [Trade Studies](../trade-studies/readme.md).
+An ADR can incorporate each of these different approaches.

 ### Architecture Decision Record (ADR)